HOME WISE Uranium Project > Mining & Milling > Issues > Decommissioning USA > Washington >

 About Dawn Mining Company / Newmont / Midnite Mine

 Newmont is a 51% owner of Dawn Mining Company and 51% owner in Midnite Mine.
-Newmont external link is an international mining giant and the largest gold producer in North America.
+Newmont is an international mining giant and the largest gold producer in North America.
 Both DMC and Newmont maintain they will not be financially accountable nor legally liable for DMC's reclamation problem.
 DMC has hired the Shepard Miller Co. for public relations services and to prepare an environmental report for the DOH.
-[Search EDGAR Database for Newmont Records: via SEC external link]
+[Search EDGAR Database for Newmont Records: via SEC ]

 For many years, DMC's tailings were disposed in an unlined tailings facility covering 100 acres.
 DOH granted DMC an emergency exemption under SEPA for tailing pond construction activity, which resulted in tailings disposal area #4 (TDA-4), a lined 44 million cubic foot tailings disposal area in 1980.
 It was only used for two years before operations shut down, leaving 40 million cubic feet of 'unused' capacity.